str1ngth3ory/Decision-Trees-and-Multiclass-Classification/setup.md

 ## Python Dependencies

-The submission scripts depend on the presence of 3 python packages - `requests`, `future`, and `nelson`.
+The submission scripts depend on the presence of 4 python packages - `requests`, `numpy`, `future`, and `nelson`.
 If you are missing any of these packages, install them from the online Python registries.
 The easiest way to do this is through pip:

 `pip install -r requirements.txt`